TheBestTvarynka/tbt/content/posts/genealogy-graph-interactivity/index.md

 {{ img(src="big-example-inf.png" alt="big-example-inf.png")}}

-In the example above, the Grafily plugin will always choose the second path, because its length is ∞ (inf).
+In the example above, the Grafily plugin will always choose the second path because its length is ∞ (inf).
 We can add as many ancestors as we have (no limit).

 Want to know the best part about this approach?
-It forks perfectly for ancestors and as well for descendants!
+It forks perfectly for ancestors and for descendants as well!
 I wrote a generic implementation, so the same code works for expanding parent nodes and also child nodes too:

 * Longest path: [github/TheBestTvarynka/grafily/b8dc4e9331/src/layout/builder/index.ts#L197](https://github.com/TheBestTvarynka/grafily/blob/b8dc4e93316f8b8bb2b51b9bf702634dc86b2936/src/layout/builder/index.ts#L197).